 Country of Origin – The Lowchen Dog, is originally from Europe, where it was once used as a ratting dog to keep homes free of vermin.
 It’s unknown when exactly this breed was developed.

-This breed has been around for the past few hundred years and is believed to have been developed from other breeds.
 Their name comes from a French word meaning “gust of air,” which they were named after when running around in open fields during hunts.

 Health Problems for the Lowchen